Crowdsource

 0xA73473137f0A40f1B90280e30999b13B7A460C66

-Ambassadors are not generic influencers.
-They are trust-builders, navigators, and culturally fluent bridge figures who can carry CareHub into communities institutional healthcare marketing rarely reaches well.
+Ambassadors are trust-builders, navigators, and culturally fluent bridge figures who can carry CareHub into communities institutional healthcare marketing rarely reaches well.

 The role combines lived experience, language sensitivity, community standing, and practical resource navigation.
 That makes it useful not only for awareness, but also for onboarding patients, supporting caregivers, and opening enterprise conversations with clinics, hospitals, and aged-care providers.